centrica-engineering/nucleus-docs/docs/components/ns-timeline-event.md

 > The Timeline Event component represents a sequence of events that happen within a process, and shows the status.

 It gives an overview of the whole process and progress of a customer journey.
-Its main purpose is to create situational awareness for the user and define expectations.
+Its main purpose is to create situational awareness for the user and manage expectations.

 * Provides the customer with visibility on the status of a process or system in their journey